-Of course, people don’t even need to have the actual book now if they don’t want to.
-Most stories are also available as E-Books, for use on devices such as the Kindle.
-Despite older people generally preferring an actual book, E-Books can allow them to read easier and faster – according to this study and they’ll take up considerably less space on your shelves!
+Of course, you don’t even need a physical copy of a book nowadays.
+Most titles are also available as E-Books, for use on devices such as the Kindle.
+Although most people like to have a physical book, E-Books can allow you to read easier and faster according to this study and they’ll take up considerably less space on your shelves!

 Reading is one of our favourite hobby ideas because of its wide range of benefits.
 It can help to enhance memory, sharpen decision-making skills, reduce stress and help people to get to sleep much faster.
 Reading in bed is a common thing to do as it induces shut-eye much better than watching TV before bed.

-Of all our hobby ideas, this is possibly the one that we all consider at some point in our lives.
+Of all our hobby ideas, this is one that most of us consider at some point in our lives.
 How many people dreamed of being a rockstar when they were little?
 While you might not be selling out stadiums any time soon, music is such a wonderful hobby for people of all ages.
 There are plenty of instruments for you to choose from too, such as the guitar, drums, piano, saxophone or violin.

-Teaching yourself a new skill provides your brain with a challenge, which is important in the battle against dementia.
+Teaching yourself a new skill provides a stimulating mental challenge, which is important in the battle against dementia.
 You’ll also develop your time management and organisational skills during the learning process, as you’ll have to get it your full attention if you’re going to progress and improve.

-Your hand-eye coordination also improves as your brain will be working to covert the musical notes that you’re reading on the page into specific motor patterns, breathing techniques and rhythm in your hands.
+Your hand-eye coordination will also improve, as your brain will be working to covert the musical notes that you’re reading on the page into specific motor patterns, breathing techniques and rhythm in your hands.

-Something that you perhaps hadn’t thought of before.
-Model building is a hobby that can become quite addictive, especially as you don’t even have to leave your home.
-Putting together some of your favourite cars or planes can help you to develop your skills.
-Model Space hint that you’ll learn and/or improve on the following:
+This might be one of the more unconventional hobby ideas on our list.
+Model building can become quite addictive, especially as you don't even have to leave your home.
+Putting together some of your favourite cars or planes can help you to develop your dexterity, coordination, and patience.
+According to Model Space, you could also learn the following skills: